apache/pulsar/site2/website-next/versioned_docs/version-2.8.0/security-tls-keystore.md

 ---
 id: security-tls-keystore
 title: Using TLS with KeyStore configure
-sidebar_label: Using TLS with KeyStore configure
+sidebar_label: "Using TLS with KeyStore configure"
 original_id: security-tls-keystore
 ---